How to Pick the Best Opiate Rehab Center

 Seeking treatment for drug abuse can be an intimidating experience.

+Selecting an opiate rehab center can be overwhelming.
+However, it’s important to pick a facility carefully to ensure you’re receiving care tailored to your needs.
 For example, if you struggle with opiate abuse, you may need to look for a different treatment facility than one that focuses on alcoholism.
-In order to determine what may be the best fit, it’s important to know what opiates are, how they affect the body, and what the best way to treat opiate addiction is.
+To determine what may be the best fit, it’s important to know what opiates are, how they affect the body, and what’s the best way to treat opiate addiction.

-In addition to opiate addiction becoming a growing problem in the U.S., overdose deaths, as a result, are also increasing.
-According to the American Society of Addiction Medicine, of the 55,403 fatal drug overdoses in 2015, 20,101 were because of prescription pain relievers and 12,990 were heroin overdoses.
+The term “opiates” covers a broad range of drugs, including legal medications like fentanyl, codeine and morphine (painkillers), as well as illegal substances like heroin.
+Opiate addiction is becoming a growing problem in the country and overdose deaths are increasing as a result.
+According to the American Society of Addiction Medicine, of the 55,403 fatal drug overdoses in 2015, 20,101 were caused by prescription pain relievers and 12,990 by heroin.

-Detoxing from opiates can also be dangerous, so it is important to do under the supervision of medical professionals.
+Detoxing from opiates can be highly uncomfortable, so it is important to only do so under the supervision of medical professionals.
 Another benefit of detoxing in a medical setting is that certain medications are available to make the process less uncomfortable.

-As with anything treatment and recovery related, there is a lot to consider when it comes to opiate treatment.
-But with the right tools and information, making an informed decision will be easier.
+As with anything related to addiction treatment and recovery, there are many factors to consider when it comes to opiate treatment.
+However, with the right tools and information, making an informed decision will be easier.